jnels13/jnels13/README.md

 ### Hi, I'm Joe, from Charlotte, North Carolina (U.S.)

 I'm an ML engineer and data geek with over a decade's experience as a practicing trial attorney.
 I currently work with Omdena as a project manager and ML engineer.
 As so much of the practice of law focuses on language and its syntax, I've enjoyed developing NLP projects -- including how it may be applied in the legal field.
 Past experiences include work in healthcare (including billing/coding), insurance, and aviation, as well as in technical education and liason positions.
-I've found a lot of parallels between work as an ML engineer and the law; both share the need to be detail oriented, to plan at the forest-level and execute at the tree-level, and to
+I've found a lot of parallels between work as an ML engineer and the law; both share the need to be detail oriented, to plan at the forest-level and execute at the tree-level, and to know the technical side inside-out while being able to educate a non-technical audience.

 Omdena was my first experience in a __collaborative__, bottom-up team; it has been a wonderful experience, and working with the distributed group of collaborators has been a treat.
 If you're not familiar with Omdena, check them out: www.Omdena.com.

 Outside of work, I've been learning French for a few years now and really enjoy it.
-My streak on DuoLingo is _awesome_, just don't speak too fast to me.
+My streak on DuoLingo is _awesome_, just don't speak too fast ...
 I also love to play the bagpipes and a few other, quieter instruments.
-I hold an FAA Private Pilot's license; one day I'll start using it again ...
+I hold an FAA Private Pilot's license; one day I'll start using it again.